qlan3/QuantumExplorer/README.md

 # QuantumExplorer

-A quantum reinforcement learning framework for exploring new ideas, based on PyTorch and PennyLane.
+QuantumExplorer is a quantum reinforcement learning framework based on PyTorch and PennyLane.

 ## Implemented algorithms